hepix-virtualisation/vmcaster/README.md

  * gsidcap

-For a long time this was the standard POSIX like write protocol for a file storage server called dCache which specialises in storing very large quantities of data at the lowest price possible.
+For a long time this was the standard POSIX like write protocol for a file storage server called dCache which specializes in storing very large quantities of data at the lowest price possible.

 A second example using the local file system: